Tomas-J-Gonzalez/square/README.md

-# Be There or Be Square - Anti-Flake App
+# Show Up or Else - Anti-Flake App

 A fun, social web application designed to prevent people from flaking on events.
 Built with React, Vite, Tailwind CSS, and Resend for email handling.